Therapy for:

 Psychotherapist, lover of harmonies (Boyz II Men), and river appreciator (Icehouse Canyon Trail).

-I’ve been a therapist for a decade and I can help you move from burnt-out to revived.
+I’ve been a therapist for over a decade and I can help you move from burnt-out to revived.

 I know you’ve gone to the gym, love dancing to Cumbia music, and enjoy journaling, but this has only gotten you so far.